-WestlawNext.
-Contains surveys by topic with direct links to state laws and regulations within WestlawNext.
+Westlaw.
+Contains surveys by topic with direct links to state laws and regulations within WestlawEdge.
 Path: Type "50 state surveys" into main search bar for list of major and sub-topics.

 National Conference of State Legislatures.
 An excellent source for free surveys of state laws by topic.
-Path: Type "survey" and topic keywords into the main search bar.
+Path: Browse by Topic, or try typing "survey" and topic keywords into the main search bar.

 Creating Your Own Surveys

-Both CCH Intelliconnect and Bloomberg Law offer tools that allow you to build your own comparison chart across jurisdictions.
+Bloomberg Law offers a tool that allows you to build your own comparison chart across jurisdictions.

 Bloomberg Law's "State Law Chart Builders" also creates a custom comparison chart in limited subject areas.
 Path: From the Home page, click on Browse All Content, select Practice Centers, select topic, then locate the Practice Tools box.
 In some topics, the category "state law chart builders" will appear.

 Use Bloomberg Law (easiest, using Search and Browse, Legislative feature), Westlaw or Lexis to create your own statutory search across multiple jurisdictions.
 Caveat: when creating such a search, remember that different states may use different terms and keywords to refer to the same topic ("divorce" "dissolution of marriage").
 Search using multiple synonyms or search the statutes' Table of Contents or Index for the appropriate terminology.